 If you are set to return to the office soon, here are some ways you can find safety and peace of mind by focusing on your health and the health of your environment.

-5 Tips For A Healthy Office
+How To Promote A Healthy Office

 1. Stay Home When You Need To

 The mentality of toughing it out when you aren’t feeling well needs to be rewired.
 If you are at all concerned that you are showing symptoms of COVID-19 or have been in contact with someone who has tested positive, the safest thing you can do is not go to work.

 This is the compassionate and responsible thing to do for yourself, your co-workers, and your family.

 Avoid congregating in common areas, break rooms, cafeterias, etc. While it may be a hard habit to break, it’s necessary to maintain as much distance between you and your coworkers as possible to keep everyone healthy.

 3. Wear A Mask

 Social distancing doesn’t negate the need for masks in the same way masks don’t negate the need for social distancing.
 Unless you work in a private office with your own entrance, you should be wearing a mask while working in any kind of shared air space.